NathanMcD1/Sproutly/README.md

 ## What you need
 - Java 11+
 - A Java IDE
-- JavaFX SDK in your IDE
+- JavaFX SDK set up in your IDE
   - Get it: https://gluonhq.com/products/javafx/
-- SQLite JDBC .jar file in your IDE
+- SQLite JDBC .jar file set up in your IDE PATHS
   - Get it: https://github.com/xerial/sqlite-jdbc/releases

 ## Notes
 - Your data is stored in Sproutly/DataBase/SproutlyData.db.
-- You can close and reopen the app, and your savings stay saved.
+- There is test data already stored in the database.